Estimated reading time: 5 minutes

-Commands for our employees may be in the form of direction to help them accomplish their goals.
+Commands (expectations) for our employees may be in the form of direction to help them accomplish their goals.

-This is also an example of SMART goals.
+You are instructing Sue to perform a task which is also an example of SMART goals.

 Correction comes in when the dog does not follow the command.

-In the doggie world, since dogs don’t speak English, there is a collar that is placed on the pooch that is pulled to put a slight pressure on the dog’s neck to communicate that the behavior they are demonstrating is not the desired behavior.
+This special collar is placed on the pooch and is pulled to put slight pressure on the dog’s neck to communicate that the behavior they are demonstrating is not the desired behavior.

 As an example, it may not be fair to correct an employee who does not perform good service recovery for a customer when they have not been trained on how to do it.

 However, if they have had the training and do not do it, they may need to have a coaching session to help explain the importance of following through with their responsibility to meet the customer’s needs.

 Praising is ongoing and should be done every time the dog demonstrates the desired behavior.

 As leaders and managers, we should constantly be looking for times to interact with employees and let them know when they are doing a good job.